Qiskit/qiskit/README.md

 # Installation and setup
 ## Dependencies

-To use QISKit Python version you'll need to have installed [Python 3 or later](https://www.python.org/downloads/) and [Jupyter Notebooks](https://jupyter.readthedocs.io/en/latest/install.html) (recommended to interact with tutorials).
-For this reason we recomend to use [Anaconda 3](https://www.continuum.io/downloads) python distribution, install all of this dependencies for you.
+At least [Python 3.5 or later](https://www.python.org/downloads/) is needed for using QISKit and [Jupyter Notebooks](https://jupyter.readthedocs.io/en/latest/install.html) is recommended for interacting with the tutorials.
+For this reason we recomend installing [Anaconda 3](https://www.continuum.io/downloads) python distribution, because it already comes with all of these dependencies pre-installed.

 In addition, a basic understanding of quantum information is very helpful when interacting with QISKit.
-If you're new to quantum, Start with our [User Guides](https://github.com/QISKit/ibmqx-user-guides)!
+If you're new to quantum, start with our [User Guides](https://github.com/QISKit/ibmqx-user-guides)!

 ## install QISKit

-For those more familiar with python, follow the QISKit install process below:
+For those who are familiar with python, go through the following install procedure:

 ### PIP Installation

-The fast way to install QISKit is using PIP tool (Python package manager):
+The fastest way to install QISKit is by using PIP tool (Python package manager):

 ```
     pip install qiskit